UziTech/jquery.tablesort/README.md

 ```html
 <script src="/path/to/jquery.tablesort.js"></script>
 ```
-#### Add class="sortable" to any sortable columns along with a data-sorttype attribute if you want it to sort by something other that string.
+#### Add class="sortable" to any sortable columns along with a data-sorttype attribute if you want it to sort by something other than string.
 ```html
 <table>
   <thead>